pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_USERNAME_NORMALIZE_FORM

-    Usernames can be unicode normalization is performed using the Python unicodedata.normalize() method.
+    Usernames, by default, are normalized using the Python unicodedata.normalize() method.

     Default: ``"NFKD"``